SAP-archive/teched2020-DEV161/exercises/ex8/README.md

   - For 'Name', freely choose a name for your credential, which is unique in your subaccount on SAP Cloud Platform.
 In this example - 'cfdeploy'
   - For 'Type', select 'Basic Authentication'.
   - For 'Username', enter your Cloud Platform Cockpit user name.
-  - For 'Password', use the password for Cloud Platform password.
+  - For 'Password', enter your Cloud Platform Cockpit password .
 ![Credentials GitHub](./images/CICD_credentials_cfdeploy.png)

 ## Exercise 8.6 Configure a job in SAP Cloud Platform Continuous Integration and Delivery